-England reached the semi-finals of the Women's European Championship thanks to a decisive penalty in the shoot-out from Chelsea's Lucy Bronze, after an epic battle with Sweden.
+England reached the semi-finals of the Women's European Championship thanks to a decisive penalty in the shoot-out from Chelsea's Lucy Bronze and some goalkeeper heroics from Hannah Hampton.

-The Lionesses were in trouble from the start when Stina Blackstenius pounced on a loose ball out of defence, before setting up Kosovare Asllani to deliver a calm finish, one minute and 44 seconds from the kick-off.
+The Lionesses were in trouble from the start at Stadion Letzigrund when Stina Blackstenius pounced on a loose ball out of defence, before setting up Kosovare Asllani to deliver a calm finish, one minute and 44 seconds from the kick-off.

 That was the quickest goal England had ever conceded in a European Championship match, and more hesitancy at the back almost let Sweden double their advantage two minutes later.